Innkeepr/aws-configuration-helper/README.md

 10. Suche nach der oben erstellen Richtlinie und füge sie an

 ### Step 4: Set up AWS
+For the next step you need the AWS Access Key and AWS Secret Access Key.
+If you do not already have them you can create them at AWS --> Click on the Arrow of your username --> choose Ihre Sicherheitsanmeldeinformationen --> go to Zugriffsschlüssel (Zugriffsschlüssel-ID und geheimer Zugriffsschlüssel) --> Neuen Zugriffsschlüssel erstellen.

 If the AWS client, docker integration and amazon-ecr-credential-helper does not already exist run
 > sh install-prerequisites.sh